butterluo/cutlass/media/docs/gemm_api.md

 ```

-*SIMT Math Instructions.*  Warp-level matrix multiply operators targeting CUDA Cores
+*SIMT Math Instructions.*  Warp-level matrix multiply <u>operators targeting CUDA Cores
 may be defined with the following template arguments.
-The `Policy` type specifies implementation-level details which may
+The `Policy` type specifies implementation-level details which</u> may
 be used to affect performance or internal implementation of the warp-level operator.

 ```c++